statamic-rad-pack/shopify/docs/content/en/CMS/content.md

 </alert>

 You can change this by editing the `overwrite` option in the config file.
-The following are currently able to be switched between overwrite or not.
+The following are currently able to be switched between overwriting or not.

 ```php
 /**